TrabalhosPUCPR/GlobalCommodityTrades-BigData/README.md

 Given your knowledge and skills in Java and MapReduce, for each item above, provide:
-1. The source code for solving the problem using MapReduce programming
+- [X] 1.
+The source code for solving the problem using MapReduce programming
-2. The source code must be implemented using the Combiner function
+- [X] 2.
+The source code must be implemented using the Combiner function
-3. The result of your code run in a separate text file (.txt).
+- [ ] 3.
+The result of your code run in a separate text file (.txt).
 If more than 5 rows of results are available, you must report only the 5 first rows of such result.

+Additional Requirements:
+- [ ] 4.
+Comments in Code